Magnis Energy Technologies

-Doug has over 23 years of experience in the financial services and resources sectors.
-His experience has included investment research, analytics and client advising for various organisations including GIO Asset Management, the Australian Prudential Regulation Authority and Suncorp Investment Management.
+Doug Richardson has over 24 years of experience in the financial services and resources sectors.
+His experience has included investment research, analytics and client advising for various organizations including GIO Asset Management, the Australian Prudential Regulation Authority and Suncorp Investment Management.

-*Disclaimer: The profile provides information which was sourced and approved by Magnis Energy Technologies in order to help investors learn more about the company.
-Magnis Energy Technologies is a client of the Investing News Network (INN).
-The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.
+*Disclaimer: This profile is sponsored by Magnis Energy Technologies Limited (ASX:MNS).
+This profile provides information which was sourced by the Investing News Network (INN) and approved by Magnis Energy Technologies Limited, in order to help investors learn more about the company.
+Magnis Energy Technologies Limited is a client of INN.
+The company’s campaign fees pay for INN to create and update this profile.